valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 *Note: The code in this article has been written for the new SceneDelegate in iOS13.
 If you're refactoring a legacy application all the code that we write inside "scene(_ scene: UIScene, willConnectTo session: UISceneSession, options connectionOptions: UIScene.ConnectionOptions)" needs to be moved to the corresponding AppDelegate file inside "application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool".*

-Apple development has for long followed the Apple dictated guideline of using the MVC paradigm of Model/View/Controller.
-This has been the facto standard since the introduction of the AppStore and iOS SDK in 2008.
+Apple development has, for a long time, followed the Apple dictated guideline of using the MVC paradigm of Model/View/Controller.
+This has been the de facto standard since the introduction of the AppStore and iOS SDK in 2008.

 As time progressed and apps grew in size and features scaling MVC up became problematic.
 For that reason many different solutions that promise to solve all the problems with MVC have risen up, and with them strong advocates praising one solution over the other.
 This is not going to be one of those articles where I rise one up and declare the rest to be useless.